nasri-lab/security/labs/lab3-en.md

 ### Step 1: Sniff Passwords

-Many tools can be used to sniff passwords sent in plaintext over the network to the server; ZAP Proxy, Fiddler, etc. You can see [here an example](https://www.youtube.com/watch?v=4C2d_nlZHiw).
+Many tools can be used to sniff passwords sent in plaintext over the network to the server; ZAP Proxy, Fiddler, etc. You can see [here a short video for ZAP Proxy](https://www.youtube.com/watch?v=4C2d_nlZHiw).

 Such tools allow sniffing all data transmitted in plaintext over the network, including passwords, credit card numbers, etc.

+**TODO**:
+1. Use ZAP proxy, and login to this application.
+Try retrieve via ZAP your login credentials.
+2. Use ZAP proxy, and connect to your Gmail account.
+Try retrieve via ZAP your login credentials.

 ### Step 2: Implement HTTPS